yeplastun/DataBase/README.md

 Here I used red-black trees represented in C++ STL as map.
 I written my own hashset to use it over one of my indices for better speed.

 This DB suppports sql-like interface with specially written syntax analizer.
+Some of aviable commands you can find here:
+`client1/commands.txt`